Franck-Hertz Experiment

 What's happening?

 The Bohr model, that’s the problem!
 Specifically, the Bohr model is only valid for hydrogen-like atoms and our Hg atom is the last thing that is close to being hydrogen-like.
-However, most of chemists uses hydrogen-like orbitals to do chemistry; the “s,p,d,f” orbitals we talk about are all solutions to the hydrogen atom shoe horned onto heavier atoms, so what gives?
+However, most chemists uses hydrogen-like orbitals to do chemistry; the “s,p,d,f” orbitals we talk about are all solutions to the hydrogen atom shoe horned onto heavier atoms, so what gives?
 Start with the hydrogen atom which has one electron and a proton, the Bohr model tells us that the ground state corresponds to \(n=1\).
-The index “n” are what we call quantum numbers and describes a quantum state.
-What’s interesting is that the solutions of the Schrödinger equation produces new quantum numbers \(\ell\) and \(m\) from conservation of angular momentum.
-The states with \(\ell=0\) is what we call the “s” orbitals and the other funny letters are for \(\ell \geq 1\).
+The index “n” is what we call a quantum number and describes a quantum state.
+What’s interesting is that the solutions of the Schrödinger equation (for the hydrogen atom) produces new quantum numbers \(\ell\) and \(m\) from conservation of angular momentum.
+The states with \(\ell=0\) are what we call the “s” orbitals and the other funny letters are for \(\ell \geq 1\).
 So in the atomic configuration of H, we find

 \[[{\rm H}]= 1 s^1,\]which is meant to be read as a state which has one electron in the so-called “s” shell in the \(n=1\) state.
 So if there are states labelled by different quantum numbers, then shouldn’t they have different energies contradicting the formula \(E_{n}= -13.6 {\rm eV}/n^2\)?
 It turns out that for the hydrogen atom, we’ve got a degeneracy! the energy levels only depend on the quantum number \(n\).